by ADMIN on SEPTEMBER 23, 2011

 I worry that one day someone may provide advice that – even with the best intentions – may lead to health or medical complications; or lead to contraindications to medications taken; or may give someone a false sense of security about their health or well-being.

-In some states it’s actually illegal for anyone other than a Registered Dietitian to provide nutrition advice.
+In some states, it’s actually illegal for anyone other than a Registered Dietitian to provide nutrition advice.
 Such actions could lead to legal repercussions.

 I know I’m not qualified to provide personal training.
 So I refer my clients to someone who is.

 Because that’s the right thing to do.
+I remain within my Scope of Practice.

 So if you’re serious about your health – be sure to ask for all credentials when you seek out a health professional — whether it’s a Registered Dietitian, Personal Trainer, or any other person who may be helping you become your Best Self.